 I like to sprinkle a handful of uncooked oats under the loaf before setting it to rise, since they add a nice, rustic touch to the finished bread (the bottom of the dough becomes the top of the loaf).

-You’ll need a cast iron dutch oven or other round, oven proof vessel with a lid for baking (no need to oil it, the dough won’t stick).
+You’ll need a large (6 – 7 quart) cast iron dutch oven or other round, oven proof vessel with a lid for baking (you might want to halve the recipe if your pot is small).
+No need to oil it, the dough won’t stick.
 Once the formed loaf has sat through its second rise, the dough gets flipped upside down into the pot before baking.
-The lid seals in the steam, creating an environment similar to that of an old school wood fired oven.
+The lid seals in the steam, creating an environment similar to that of an old wood fired oven.

 No Knead Oatmeal Bread